amrezzd/MonoGame-Tennis-2d/README.md

 # Credits
-This is based on PongCloneDemo project from John Sonmez.
+This is based on PongCloneDemo project by John Sonmez.